libevm/website/source/_posts/yulp-smart-contract-dev.md

 And bada bing bada boom, you can now leverage existing Solidity tooling onto your Yul+ development pipeline with very minimal custom scripting.

-Focus on writing code, not ricing your desktop.
+Focus on writing code that adds value, not ricing your desktop.
 Little known fact: Vitalik Buterin uses the default floating window manager on Ubuntu, so do what you will with that information.

 And as always, follow my [twitter](https://twitter.com/libevm) for more content like this!